qbitshero/token_receipt/README.md

 Let's suppose that, an employee has a meal in a restaurant, and he requests reimbursement for this meal to the company.
 To simplify the process, we also suppose that, the employee owns some tokens.

-step1: The employee fills 'receipt_info', with company, department, approver and other information.
-Calls 'transfer_private_with_receipt', pays the meal and gets a receipt record.
+step1: The employee fills '_receipt_info_', with company, department, approver and other information.
+Calls '_transfer_private_with_receipt_', pays the meal and gets a receipt record.
 The approver here is the first approver of reimbursement process in company.

-step2: The approver approves the receipt, calls 'check_receipt'.
-If the reimbursement is rejected, the state of receipt will be set as 'rejected', and the process finish.
-Otherwise, the state will be set as 'approving', and a new receipt be produced owned by next approver.
+step2: The approver approves the receipt, calls '_check_receipt_'.
+If the reimbursement is rejected, the state of receipt will be set as '_rejected_', and the process finish.
+Otherwise, the state will be set as '_approving_', and a new receipt be produced owned by next approver.

 step3: Repeat step2 until the last approver.
-The state of receipt will be set as 'approved'.
+The state of receipt will be set as '_approved_'.

-step4: The last approver transfers token to the employee, calls 'reimburse'.
+step4: The last approver transfers token to the employee, calls '_reimburse_'.
 Now the employee has reimbursed the meal, and the receipt can't be used next time.

 ## Build Guide